ICRAR/SKA-AU-China-2018/README.md

 This is the repository for the SKA Australia/China Big data Workshop.

+The documentation should go into the [Wiki] if it can.
+This is the prefered place for documentation.
+If you are adding images to the Wiki thn put then in the appropriate folder under documentation and link to them.

 The folders are structured as follows:
 * files - an area for files that are needed by the Wiki
   * WP1-datatransfer